OGRECave/ogre/Docs/src/tutorials/profiler.md

 Some tests I've conducted show that the profiling code will max out unexpectedly, so take the maximum frame time value with a grain of salt (See the *Known Issues* section).
 I think this only happens when a profile is first created, so you can possibly get around this issue by calling the reset() function after the first frame.

 # Release Version Considerations
 For the release version of your app, you should set `OGRE_PROFILING=OFF` in CMake.
-If the build you are using has been compiled with the `OGRE_PROFILING=OFF` and you still want to use the profiler without recompiling your SDK, a quick workaround is to instantiate a dummy profiler like this:
+If the build you are using has been compiled with the `OGRE_PROFILING=OFF` and you still want to use instrumentation, you can instantiate a dummy profiler like this:

 ```cpp
 // Create dummy profile to set singleton pointer